Life insurance comes in many forms, depending on the type and level of coverage you and your partner are after.

 There are benefits to either option, and therefore there's no one 'best' policy.

-You are your partner will need to think about what insurance plan will work best for you both.
+You and your partner will need to think about what insurance plan will work best for you both.

 If either partner passes away, the person left behind will receive a payout.